-Businesses will be able to obtain information about program timing and participation at OCD-DRU's website (restore.la.gov).
-OCD-DRU and Subrecipients will undertake program outreach to encourage impacted businesses to apply to the program, as per the program outreach plan.
-Some components of the plan include:
+Businesses will be able to obtain information about program timing and participation at OCD's website (restore.la.gov).
+Subrecipients will undertake program outreach to encourage impacted businesses to apply to the program, as per the outreach plan submitted during the application process.
+Priorities of the plan include targeting: